ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Marker-Display-types/Marker-Display-types.rst

 * ``scale``:

     Scale of the marker.
 Applied before the position/orientation.
-A scale of [1,1,1] means the object will be 1m by 1m by 1m.
+A scale of [1, 1, 1] means the object will be 1m by 1m by 1m.

 * ``color``:

     Color of the object, specified as r/g/b/a, with values in the range of [0, 1].
-Don't forget to set a or it will default to 0 and be invisible.
+The, `a` or alpha value, denotes the opacity of the marker with 1 indicating opaque and 0 indicating completely transparent.
+The default value is 0, or completely transparent. **You must set the a value of your marker to a non-zero value or it will be transparent by default!**

 * ``points``:

     Only used for markers of type ``Points``, ``Line strips``, and ``Line`` / ``Cube`` / ``Sphere`` -lists.
     It's also used for the Arrow type, if you want to specify the arrow start and end points.
+    This entry represents a list of `geometry_msgs/Point` types for the center or each marker object you would like rendered.

 * ``colors``:

-    Only used for markers that use the points member, specifies per-vertex color (no alpha yet).
+    This field is only used for markers that use the points member.
+This field specifies per-vertex color r/g/b/ color  (no alpha yet) for each entry in `points`.

 * ``lifetime``:

-    A duration value used to automatically delete the marker after this period of time.
+    A `duration message value <https://docs.ros.org/en/ros2_packages/{DISTRO}/api/builtin_interfaces/interfaces/msg/Duration.html>`_ used to automatically delete the marker after this period of time.
     The countdown resets if another marker of the same ``namespace`` / ``id`` is received.

 * ``frame_locked``: